 A secondary but equally important function of the guard is to shield the back of the disk from making contact with your hand, potentially causing a serious injury.

-- Ventilation Slots These should be regularly cleaned to prevent overheating of the motor
+- Ventilation Slots.
+These should be kept clear to prevent overheating of the motor

-- Never use a cutting disk for grinding.
+- Never Use a Cutting Disk for Grinding.
 Cutting disks are thin and not designed to withstand side pressure, unlike disks used for grinding.
 They can over flex and shatter.
-If you grind with the side faces of a cutting disk, this will thin the disk, and potentially result in a disk explosion, showering you with disk shrapnel.
+If you grind with the side faces of a cutting disk, this will thin the disk, overstress it and potentially result in a disk explosion, showering you with disk fragments.
 Grinding disks shouldn't be used for cutting either

-- Disks should never be used at a rotational speed greater than they were designed for Disks are marked with the maximum RPM (Revolutions Per Minute) specification.
+- Disks Should Never be Used at a Rotational Speed Greater Than They Were Designed For.
+Disks are marked with the maximum RPM (Revolutions Per Minute) specification which should match the grinder they're used with.
 The larger the disk, the lower the maximum speed it can rotate at.
-This means that you shouldn't use a worn down 9 inch disk on a 4 1/2 inch grinder
+This means that you shouldn't use a worn-down 9-inch disk on a 4 1/2 inch grinder

-- Don't use a disk after the use by date I only learned this recently but disks have a use by date.
-Presumably this is due to a concern about moisture and/or ageing resulting in softening of the binding resin and weakening the disk.
-Disks may be perfectly ok after the use by date, but it's probably better to play safe, not stock up on disks and use them before the date marked.
+- Don't Use a Disk After the Use by Date.
+Grinder disks have a use by date.
+This is due to a concern about moisture and/or ageing resulting in softening of the binding resin and weakening the disk.
+Disks may be perfectly ok after the use by date, but it's better to play safe, not stock up on disks and use them before the date marked.
 Disks should be kept in a cool dry place

 - The "hollow" on a depressed centre disk should be facing outwards.

 - Ceramic or white aluminium oxide disks are available for cutting and grinding harder steels such as stainless steel.

 - Thinner disks are used for cutting metal sheeting such as roof cladding.
 These cut quicker with less friction so there's less damage to protective coating/paint on sheets.
 However, they also wear away somewhat quicker.